swoop-inc/redisio/README.md

 'includes'               => nil
 ```

-* `redisio['servers']` - An array where each item is a set of key value pairs for redis instance specific settings.
+* `redisio['servers']` - A Hash or Array where each item is a set of key value pairs for redis instance specific settings.
 The only required option is 'port'.
-These settings will override the options in 'default_settings', if it is left empty it will default to [{'port' => '6379'}]
+These settings will override the options in 'default_settings', if it is left empty it will default to `[{'port' => '6379'}]`.
+Using a Hash is preferred because it works better with Chef's attribute merge semantics. **Note:** the hash keys are ignored: they exist merely as a convenience for managing attribute overrides through Chef.
+If you want to name your Redis instance, you still need to provide `name` inside the server options hash.

 The redis_gem recipe  will also allow you to install the redis ruby gem, these are attributes related to that, and are in the redis_gem attributes file.